jrvieira/juzt/README.md

 try { a + b } catch (err) { ee = err }
 juzt.test('is this an error? (no! this test will fail)', ee instanceof Error)

-// these tests will throw an error:
+// these will throw an error:

 juzt.test('not a boolean', a)
 juzt.test('not a boolean', 1)